 Simply add your monthly income, plan your expenses, and then stick to your plan by tracking your spending.
 That’s it.
 However, it will connect with your bank account, so you don’t need to input this data manually.
 There are also visuals so that you can quickly glance at what you’ve planned, spent, and have remaining.

-Like most other tools, you can sync your bank and credit card information to create a budget and track your spending.
+Like most other online budgeting tools, you can sync your bank and credit card information to create a budget and track your spending.
 What makes MoneyStrands unique, however, are the stunning visuals it produces so that you can see where your hard-earned cash is going.

 MoneyStrands also lets you create a 12-month spending plan and establish savings goals.
 Moreover, you can compare your finances with other community members.
 And, there’s a handy calendar feature that lets you can plan ahead.